-The Quality Academy is designed to support participants from all sectors of care including primary care and community services, acute care, residential and long-term care, palliative care, mental health and others who would like to build their knowledge, skills and confidence to lead improvement initiatives.
+The Quality Academy is designed to support participants from all sectors of care including primary care and community services, acute care, long-term care, palliative care, mental health and others who would like to build their knowledge, skills and confidence to lead improvement initiatives.
 We strongly encourage health care professionals from across the health system who are leading improvement projects to apply.

 Participants must attend all residency sessions in order to complete the Quality Academy.
 During residency sessions, it is expected that participants will be free from official duties to maximize their learning opportunity.
 As well, participants will require adequate time and support during the six month program to dedicate to their quality project and webinars.
 This time will vary depending on the scope of the project chosen; however, experience suggests this is at least one day per week.
-The residency dates for Cohort 17 are as follows:

 In the case of extraordinary circumstances, such as illness or family emergency, Quality Academy faculty will work individually with participants to cover the missed material to complete the program.
-Faculty will not be able to cover material missed for work related reasons.
+Faculty will not be able to cover material missed for work-related reasons.

 Here are a few guiding questions to help you start thinking about potential projects:

 - Think about a typical work day.
 What frustrates you the most when it comes to delivering care?

 - If you could change one thing about your work day, what would it be?

 No. All participants must lead their own projects.
 With a partner or co-lead, you will only benefit from half of the learning opportunities.
 However, you will be working with others on your project.
 As a project lead, you will build a team, drawing in others who are in your area of work to help you in achieving your aim.

 We provide significant funding to support the program as part of its mandate to support education and capacity building for quality across the province.
 However, a program fee of $2,500 plus taxes will be charged for all accepted participants.
 Participants will also be responsible for their own travel and accommodation costs for the residency sessions.